conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 In the case of PLAINTEXT authentication, the client is anonymous and doesn't need any credentials.

-Thus, **local and external Service Accounts are not supported in this mode**.
+Thus, authentication cannot take place and so **local and external Service Accounts are not supported in this mode**.

 [How to configure the client > Gateway connection with PLAINTEXT.](/gateway/configuration/client-authentication/#plaintext)